Why Don't You Just Shoot Him?

 Tuco kills him with the gun he has hidden in the foam of his bubble bath.

 Tuco: When you have to shoot, shoot.
-Don't talk.Villains frequently find themselves in conundrums that could easily be solved by finding the right person and shooting them but refrain from doing so.
+Don't talk.Villains frequently find themselves in conundrums that could easily be solved by finding the right person and shooting them, but for whatever reason, refrain from doing so.
 There may or may not be some in-story justification for this failure to take the direct approach.
-The Doylist explanation will always boil down to the fact that if he did just shoot him, then the story would be much shorter and would end with the bad guys winning.
+The Doylist explanation will always boil down to "because if he did just shoot him, the story would be much shorter, and the bad guys would win."
 Subtropes include:

 - Bond Villain Stupidity: The villain has the opportunity to kill the good guy, but leaves them alive anyway, sometimes for no adequately explained reason.